Brad Miller (baseball): Professional career

-Minor league career
+Draft and minor leagues (2011–2013)

 The Seattle Mariners selected Miller in the second round, 62nd overall, in the 2011 MLB Draft, and he signed with the team that August.
-He spent the 2011 season with the Clinton LumberKings, the Mariners' Class A minor league affiliate, and made a fast impression upon the team by batting .415 in his first 14 professional baseball games.
+He spent the 2011 season with the Clinton LumberKings, the Mariners' Single–A minor league affiliate, and made a fast impression upon the team by batting .415 in his first 14 professional baseball games.

-Miller started the 2012 season with the Class A-Advanced High Desert Mavericks of the California League.
+Miller started the 2012 season with the High–A High Desert Mavericks of the California League.
 By July, he ranked second in hits (136) and runs (87) and fourth in doubles across all of minor league baseball.
 Mavericks manager Pedro Grifol said that he was most impressed by how Miller "doesn't get tired ...
 He's the same guy every day with the same intensity, and his work capacity is off the charts".
 He was also named to the California League All-Star team and was named the league Player of the Week for the week ending April 15.
-Miller spent the second part of the season with the Double A Jackson Generals.
+Miller spent the second part of the season with the Double–A Jackson Generals.
 Between the two teams, Miller finished the 2012 season with a .334 average, 15 home runs, and 68 RBIs in 137 games.
 He ranked second among all Minor League Baseball players with 186 hits and led all members of the Mariners farm system with 56 multi-hit games.
 At the end of the season, he received the Mariners Heart and Soul Award for "exemplary play and leadership skills both on and off the field".

 After playing 21 spring training games with the Mariners, Miller returned to Jackson in 2013 as MLB.com's ninth-highest Mariners prospect.
 He played 42 games with Jackson in 2013, batting .294 with six home runs and 25 RBIs in 153 at bats.
-He was quickly promoted to the Triple A Tacoma Rainiers, where he hit .356 with six home runs and 28 RBIs in his first 22 games.
+He was quickly promoted to the Triple–A Tacoma Rainiers, where he hit .356 with six home runs and 28 RBIs in his first 22 games.
 At the end of June, Miller and pitcher Taijuan Walker were selected to play for Team USA in the 2013 All-Star Futures Game.
 Miller would not participate in the game itself, however, due to a call-up to the major leagues.